wnjnz/asys/README.md

-# Assyst
+# Asys

-Assyst is a web app that helps volunteer organizations manage their front-line operations in disaster relief.
+Asys is a web app that helps volunteer organizations manage their front-line operations in disaster relief.